 Dear Fabie: I am thinking about you today with love and admiration as your colleagues gather in Montreal to celebrate and honor your distinguished academic career at the Faculty of Nursing, University of Montreal, Canada.

 I am so proud of your efforts to make family nursing a priority in your work and the amazing good that has come from your deep domain knowledge about family nursing practice which you have generously shared with both English- and French-speaking family nursing communities around the world.
-(I have been celebrating and broadcasting your contributions through Twitter and was so pleased to realize you have a Twitter account that will be a perfect social media tool for your “encore career”).

 I am grateful for your energy and commitment to family nursing that began when you had the privilege of being a member of the first Master of Nursing class at the University of Calgary and witnessed, firsthand, the beginning evolution of advanced Family Systems Nursing theory and practice through the mentoring of Dr. Lorraine Wright and Dr. Wendy Watson Nelson.
 Talk about the synchrony of life and how you found yourself at the University of Calgary at that auspicious time when Lorraine Wright had just been recruited to the University of Calgary, Faculty of Nursing in 1980 to help begin the first Master of Nursing program!
 I loved your story of being in the first Family Systems Nursing specialization cohort of graduate nursing students who followed Lorraine around through the hospital doing family nursing like ‘little chicks being led by their mother hen!’